zanedurante/MMPT_updated/README.md

 conda install pytorch==1.8.1 torchvision==0.9.1 torchaudio==0.8.1 cudatoolkit=11.3 -c pytorch -c conda-forge
 ```

+In its current state, the project is largely used internally by me and my colleagues at [Stanford's Vision Lab](https://svl.stanford.edu/).
+Apologies for any poorly documented code!
+Setup instructions can be found in SETUP.md.

 # VideoCLIP and VLM

 You just find this toolkit for multimodal video understanding!
 It contains implementation of two recent multi-modal video understanding papers [VideoCLIP](https://arxiv.org/pdf/2109.14084.pdf) (EMNLP, 2021) and [VLM](https://aclanthology.org/2021.findings-acl.370.pdf) (ACL Findings, 2021), along with high-performance toolkits that are typically lacking in existing codebase.
 The toolkit is desigend to contain generic performance-tuned components that can be potentially adapted to other frameworks (we initially use fairseq).